dimitraz/integreatly-operator/test-cases/tests/installation/a21-verify-maintenance-and-backup-windows.md

 4. Check RHMI ns for config map `cloud-resources-aws-strategies`
     - if the config map was present in step 1, ensure the `CreateStrategy` for both `Redis` and `Postgres` has updated.
     - if the config map was not present in step 2, ensure it has been created
-    - at this stage the values in `Redis CreateStrategy` should have a `snapshotWindow` that is a 1hr block starting on the `applyOn` value
+    - at this stage the values in `Redis CreateStrategy` and `Postgres CreateStrategy` should have a `snapshotWindow` that is a 1hr block starting on the `applyOn` value
-    - at this stage the values in `Redis CreateStrategy` should have a `preferredMaintenanceWindow` that is a 1hr block starting on from the `applyFrom` value
+    - at this stage the values in `Redis CreateStrategy` and `Postgres CreateStrategy` should have a `preferredMaintenanceWindow` that is a 1hr block starting on from the `applyFrom` value
-    - at this stage the values in `Postgres CreateStrategy` should have a `preferredBackupWindow` that is a 1hr block starting on the `applyOn` value
-    - at this stage the values in `Postgres CreateStrategy` should have a `preferredMaintenanceWindow` these is a 1hr block starting from the `applyFrom` value
 5. For each Resource Created in AWS RDS and Elasticache
     - Check the maintenance and backup/snapshot windows are as expected (match the windows from step 4)
-    - Note it may take several minutes for CRO to reconcile on every resource
+    - **Note**: it may take several minutes for the Cloud Resource Operator (CRO) to reconcile on every resource